RoslynCodeClub/clubwebsite/workshops/2021-22/javascriptAPI/README.md

 ```

 ### Ending Notes
-Let us know if you have any questions, and once you're finished making your personal Pokedex, try your hand at using another API and incorporating it into another project (or the same one if you're daring!).
+Let us know if you have any questions, and once you're finished making your personal Pokedex, try your hand at using another API and incorporating it into another project.
+There are still a few concepts we haven't learned, such as API keys and multiple queries, but that will be covered later.
+(If you are curious now, ask us!)

+Have fun coding!